 Your personal data is being used by the school and Cornwall County Council's Admissions Service for the purposes of an application for admission to school.
-We undertake to ensure your personal data will only be used in accordance with our privacy notice which can be accessed at www.cornwall.gov.uk
+We undertake to ensure your personal data will only be used in accordance with our privacy notice which can be accessed at www.cornwall.gov.uk and the school website.

-Please confirm that you give your consent to the School and Council using your personal data as outlined inour privacy notice, by signing below.
+Please confirm that you give your consent to the School and Council using your personal data as outlined in our privacy notice, by signing below.
 You have the right to withdraw your consent at any time.
 Should you wish to withdraw consent, please contact the Admissions Team at 0300 1234 101 schooladmissions@cornwall.gov.uk.